May 092019

 The cut-off frequency is the frequency where the amplitude of the incoming signal falls to 70.7% (0.707) of its maximum value.
 This happens when XC = R. (capacitive reactance = resistance).
 If XC = R, the cut-off frequency is: Fc = 1/(2*π*R*C).

-Phase angle of a RC low pass filter
+Phase angle of an RC low pass filter

-The phase angle of a RC hign pass filter as a function of frequency is obtained using the formula: ψ = tan-1 (R/XC).
+The phase angle of an RC high pass filter as a function of frequency is obtained using the formula: ψ = tan-1 (R/XC).

 Note: ( )1/2 = square root.